Yeonghun1675/L2M3/README.md

 - `get_texts` : list of paragraphs
 - `get_figures`: list of figure captions

-Also, you can write and load `journalreader` as json type.
+Also, you can write and load `JournalReader` as json type.
 ```python
 # save journal reader
 jr.to_json('output_file_path.json')